jiangmy97/jiangmy97.github.io/README.md

 [ResearchGate](https://www.researchgate.net/profile/Mingyuan-Jiang-3)

-**JIANG Mingyuan** holds the B.Eng. degree in electrical engineering and automation from Shanghai Maritime University (SMU), Shanghai, China, conferred in 2020.
-Subsequently, he obtained the M.Sc. and Ph.D. degrees in electrical engineering from The Hong Kong Polytechnic University (HK PolyU), Hong Kong, China, in 2021 and 2024, respectively.
+**JIANG Mingyuan** receives the B.Eng. degree in electrical engineering and automation from Shanghai Maritime University, Shanghai, China, in 2020.
+Subsequently, he obtained the M.Sc. and Ph.D. degrees in electrical engineering from The Hong Kong Polytechnic University, Hong Kong, China, in 2021 and 2024, respectively.
 He is currently a Research Assistant Professor in the Department of Electrical and Electronic Engineering, The Hong Kong Polytechnic University.
-His primary research focuses on the design, optimization, and control of electric machines.
+His primary research focuses on the design, optimization, and control of electric machines, wireless power transfer, autonoumous driving, and renewable energy systems.

 ## Contact